A camper parked by a lake facing the mountains

 Just type in your location under the “find free camping near me” prompt, and all the choices pop up from places that are perfect for RVs or for those that allow tent camping.

-Campendium gathers data from campers across the US and inputs it into one convenient website so you can quickly find exactly the campsite type you’re looking for, whether it’s for an overnight rest or a month-long getaway.
+Campendium gathers data from campers across the US and inputs it into one convenient website so you can quickly find exactly the campsite type you’re looking for, whether for an overnight rest or a month-long getaway.

 The site provides reviews, photos, ratings, dump station locations, and more, so you’ll have a comprehensive view of what free camping is available in your area or along your route.

-The Dyrt
+5. The Dyrt

 When you subscribe to the Pro Upgrades at The Dyrt for $35.99 a year, you gain access to free camping listings across the US.